top of page

 This approach allows me to provide consistent, detail-focused service, at fair pricing while maintaining professional standards and quality results.

-I send invoices for all mowing services completed in a given month during the last week of each month.
-Payment is due within the first 5 business days of the following month.
+I send invoices for all mowing services completed during a given month during the last week of that month.
+Payment is due within 7 days of the invoice date.

-I accept secure online payments by credit or debit card through our emailed invoices.
-Venmo and checks are also accepted for convenience.
+I accept secure online payments by credit or debit card through emailed invoices.
+For added convenience, I also accept Zelle, Venmo, and personal checks.

 Make sure that your watering schedule is not set to water the night before or the morning of a scheduled service, kindly pick up any pet mess the day before I arrive, and do a quick property pick-up of any non-fixed obstacles, kids toys, etc.